AdobeDocs/uxp-photoshop/src/pages/ps_reference/classes/layercomps.md

 # LayerComps

-A collections class allowing for array access into a document's layer comps
+A collections class allowing for array access into a document's Layer Comps

 Access this collection through [Document.layerComps](/ps_reference/classes/document/#layercomps) property.
-For example, following adds a new layer comp to the collection:
+For example, following adds a new Layer Comp to the collection:

 ```javascript
 const comp = await app.activeDocument.layerComps.add();